Azure Information Protection (AIP) labeling, classification, and protection

 - And more ...

 - Classification that can be detected regardless of where the data is stored or with whom it's shared.

 - Visual markings, such as headers, footers, or watermarks.

 - Metadata, added to files and email headers in clear text.
 The clear text metadata ensures that other services can identify the classification and take appropriate action

-For example, in the image below, labeling has classified an email message as General, using the unified labeling client:
+For example, in the image below, labeling has classified an email message as General: